 Introducing RACE: a practical planning framework to improve your digital marketing

-We created RACE to help digital marketers plan and manage their activities in a more structured way since we found that many businesses don’t have a marketing strategy or digital plan.
-We show how you can simplify your planning, measurement and reporting through RACE Planning in our premium (Expert) member resources for example our digital marketing e-learning, workbook and 90-day planning.
+We created RACE to help digital marketers plan and manage their activities in a more structured way.
+It was inspired by our research, which revealed that many businesses don’t have a marketing strategy or digital plan.
+We show how you can simplify your planning, measurement and reporting through RACE Planning in our paid member resources, for example, our digital marketing e-learning, workbook and 90-day planning.

-In these resources edited by Dr Dave Chaffey of Smart Insights we break RACE down into 25 key multichannel marketing activities that we recommend every business works on to get the most from the opportunities for digital marketing
+In these resources, edited by our co-founder Dr Dave Chaffey, we break RACE down into 25 key multichannel marketing activities that we recommend every business works on to get the most from the opportunities for digital marketing

-You can find more details about applying RACE to quickly create marketing plans in our FREE RACE Internet marketing template download and it is used by our Premium members to create digital plans using our Digital Strategy Toolkit.
+You can find more details about applying the RACE Framework to quickly create marketing plans in our FREE RACE internet marketing template.
+It is used by our paid members to create digital plans using our Digital Strategy Toolkit.

 Our infographic defines RACE and shows the key measures to set targets for and evaluate at each stage of the funnel.